0/1 Constrained Optimization Solving Sample Average Approximation for Chance Constrained Programming: Introduction

 \subsection{Organization}

-This paper is organized as follows.
-In the next section, we present some statistical properties of \eqref{SCP}.
-Then in Section \ref{sec:sets}, we calculate the projection of one point onto set $\S$ and derive the Bouligand tangent cone and normal cones of $\CF$ and $\S$.
-In Section \ref{sec:opt}, we define KKT points and $\tau$-stationary points, which can be used as two kinds of optimality conditions of problem \eqref{SCP}.
-Moreover, we also introduce BKKT points to investigate the optimality condition for the BIP reformulations of \eqref{SAAP}.
+The paper is organized as follows.
+In Section \ref{sec:sta}, we establish several statistical properties of \eqref{SCP} when it reduces to \eqref{SAAP}.
+Section \ref{sec:sets} involves the calculations of the projection of one point onto set $\S$, as well as the determination of the Bouligand tangent and normal cones of $\CF$ and $\S$.
+In Section \ref{sec:opt}, we define KKT points and $\tau$-stationary points, both of which serve as optimality conditions of \eqref{SCP}.
+Moreover, we also introduce BKKT points to investigate the optimality condition for a BIP reformulation of \eqref{SAAP}.
 Furthermore, the relationships among these three kinds of points and local minimizers are revealed.
-In Section \ref{sec:Newton}, we equivalently rewrite the $\tau$-stationary point as a system of $\tau$-stationary equations.
-Then we develop a smoothing Newton type method, \nscp, to solve the equations and establish its locally quadratic convergence property.
-We implement \nscp\ to solve problems with a single chance constraint and joint chance constraints and give some concluding remarks in the last two sections.
+In Section \ref{sec:Newton}, by equivalently rewriting the $\tau$-stationary point as a system of $\tau$-stationary equations, we develop a semismooth Newton method, \nscp, to solve the equations and establish its locally superlinear and quadratic convergence rates.
+In Section \ref{sec:numerical}, we implement \nscp\ to solve norm optimization problems and compare it with several leading solvers.
+Concluding remarks are given in the last section.